laschieen/alx-system_engineering-devops/0x01-shell_permissions/README.md

 12-directory_permissions is a script that creates a directory called my_dir with permissions 751 in the working directory.

 13-change_group is a script that changes the group owner to school for the file hello.

+100-change_owner_and_group is a script that changes the owner to vincent and the group owner to staff for all the files and directories in the working directory.